 Recently I saw this article going around Facebook again, as it often does every once in a while, Europe’s deadliest deployment.
-I always re-read the article when I see it, and reading those words bring me right back to that deployment.
+I always re-read the article when I see it, and reading those words brings me right back to that deployment.
 That place.
 And those feelings.

-Our men were gone for so long, many didn’t see their spouse for over a year, my husband and I went 11 months between R&R and homecoming.
+Our men were gone for so long, many didn’t see their spouse for over a year, and my husband and I went 11 months between R&R and homecoming.

 So many men were lost, so many didn’t come home, and not everyone who made it home was the same.